aziflaj/aziflaj.github.io/content/posts/2023-01-29-little-space-for-things-of-little-importance.md

 00000014
 ```

-Compared to the hexdump from above, this `uint8` approach requires less bytes, but
+Compared to the hexdump from above, `uint8` requires less bytes that `int32`, but
-it's still more than the compressed approach.
+it's still more than the "very compressed" compressed approach.

+Run-Length Encoding is a simple and naive approach to compression.
+It was initially used
+during the late 60s in analog TV transmissions and fax machines.
+Even though mostly
+replaced with newer, better compression techniques, RLE still finds usage
+in DEFLATE, the algorithm behind the ZIP file format, as well as in PDF and GIF file formats.